kinode-dao/kinode-book/src/kit/boot-fake-node.md

 # `kit boot-fake-node`

-`kit boot-fake-node` starts a "fake" node connected to a "fake" chain (i.e. not connected to the live network) , e.g.,
+`kit boot-fake-node` starts a "fake" node connected to a "fake" chain (i.e. not connected to the live network), e.g.,

 ```
 kit boot-fake-node
 ```

 By default, `boot-fake-node` fetches a prebuilt binary and launches the node using it.
-Alternatively, `boot-fake-node` can use a local binary or build a local Kinode core repo and use the resulting binary.
+Alternatively, `boot-fake-node` can build a local Kinode core repo and use the resulting binary.

-It also boots a fake chain with [anvil](https://book.getfoundry.sh/anvil/) in the background (see [kit chain](../kit/chain.md)).
+It also boots a fake chain with [`anvil`](https://book.getfoundry.sh/anvil/) in the background (see [`kit chain`](../kit/chain.md)).
-The fake chain comes preseeded with two contracts: KNS, which nodes use to index networking info of other nodes; and app_store, which nodes use to index published packages.
+The fake chain comes preseeded with two contracts: KNS, which nodes use to index networking info of other nodes; and `app_store`, which nodes use to index published packages.

 ## Example Usage